davemo/blog.davemo.com/app/posts/2021-11-11-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 lrwxr-xr-x  13 davidmosher 11 Nov 15:53 my_tool -> ../../my_tool
 ```

+Once we've completed those two steps then we're ready to start iterating on `my_tool` inside of `my_project`.

 ## Invoking our tool using npm scripts

 The workflow template we cloned into the `my_tool` directory earlier comes with an entrypoint file which will be our CLI tool.
 That entrypoint requires a module that logs a simple message to `STDOUT` and completes after a delay of 1 second.